npmcdn-to-unpkg-bot/jcpst/src/articles/about.md

 seven years, everything from the Avett Bros to Gillie Da Kid.

 I started burning-out on recording and became obsessed with programming.
-These days I'm working as a consultant, bringing modern web technologies to enterprise applications.
-I'm most interested in node, functional programming, build scripts, linux and open-source.
+These days I'm working as a consultant.
+I like node, functional programming, shell scripting, and Arch Linux.

 ![joe](../assets/joefresco.jpg)